nonaghazizadeh/nonaghazizadeh.github.io/_pages/about.md

 </style>

 <p style="text-align: justify;">
 My name is Nona Ghazizadeh.
-I am a undergraduate student of Computer Engineering at Sharif University of Technology, and I will graduate with a bachelor’s degree in January 2024.
+I am an undergraduate student of Computer Engineering at Sharif University of Technology, and I will graduate with a bachelor’s degree in January 2024.
 I am working on News QA based on LLMs in ACL 2024 as my B.Sc. project.
 My fields of interest are:
 </p>